HewlettPackard/simplivity-vsphere-csi-driver/docs/driver-deployment/configuring-topologies.md

     zone = k8s-zone                       # vSphere category name for Kubernetes zone
     ```

+4. Make sure `external-provisioner` is deployed with the arguments `--feature-gates=Topology=true` and `--strict-topology` enabled.

+    Uncomment the lines following the comment 'needed for topology aware setup' in the `svt-csi-controller-deployment.yaml` file.

-4. Verify that your CSI driver installation has the topology feature enabled.
+5. Verify that your CSI driver installation has the topology feature enabled.

     ```text
     $ kubectl get csinodes -o jsonpath='{range .items[*]}{.metadata.name} {.spec}{"\n"}{end}'